-- Check their existing payroll system is usable for that country – if not, set up a new one
+- Check their existing payroll system is usable for that country and, if not, set up a new one.

 This option can give companies a permanent, established presence.
 For companies just starting to hire in foreign markets, this is likely to be complex.
 That’s especially true if you only intend on hiring a small number of overseas employees in that country.
 In that case, you might turn to an expansion expert for local guidance.

 To build a global team without the hassle, many companies turn to an Employer of Record (EoR).
 An EoR is a partner with an established presence across many countries.
-They comply with local laws and understand the unique challenges in each country.
-When working with an EOR, companies take advantage of their local knowledge of employment legislation, payroll, and HR compliance.
+They comply with local and international labour laws, and understand the unique challenges in each country.
+When working with an EOR, companies take advantage of their new partner’s local knowledge of employment legislation, payroll, and HR compliance.

-The EoR can employ local talent on your behalf – allowing you to employ workers internationally before setting up your own legal entity in that country.
+The EoR can employ local talent on your behalf – allowing you to employ workers internationally before setting up your own legal entity in that country, if you should choose to go down that route.
 No local knowledge required, no red tape.
 Not only is using an EoR usually the most time and cost-effective choice, but it also gives you access to local experts who comply with all applicable regulations.

 The third option is to hire independent contractors instead of full-time employees.
 This can be the simplest solution, if the circumstances are right, allowing you to agree a fee with a worker and pay them per project.
 Be careful that you have correctly classified the employee – hiring full-time employees as independent contractors can have serious consequences in many countries.